 1Why contracts exist (and why you should avoid them)

-- Providers use contracts to lock in revenue.
-Early termination fees ($15-20 per remaining month) keep customers paying even when better options exist.
+- Providers use contracts to lock in revenue and reduce churn.
+Early termination fees of $15 to $20 per remaining month keep customers paying even when better options exist or service quality deteriorates below expectations.

 2No-contract internet services in Canada: who actually offers them